BlueTreble/variant/README.md

 Current Status
 ==============
-You can see the curren status of this extension at http://pgxn-tester.org/distributions/variant
+You can see the current status of *released* versions of this extension on [PGXN-tester](http://pgxn-tester.org/distributions/variant).

 Travis-CI status: [![Build Status](https://travis-ci.org/decibel/variant.png)](https://travis-ci.org/decibel/variant)